Hate crimes are targeted at a person because of hostility or prejudice towards a person’s:

 Third Party Reporting Centres can provide support and forward details to the police.

 Reports do not have to include your contact details if you don’t want police to investigate.
-Reports can alert police to areas where hate crime is a particular problem.
+Reports can often alert police to areas where hate crime is a particular problem.